 Offshore trust vs. Onshore trust

-An offshore trust bears a striking similarity in respect of its nature as well as its effects to its onshore counterpart.
-Both have the same components within their structures, of which functions, responsibilities and types of trusts also remain the same.
+An offshore trust bears a striking similarity in respect of its nature as well as its effects on its onshore counterpart.
+Both have the same components within their structures, of which functions, responsibilities, and types of trusts also remain the same.

 - Settlor creates the trust and transfers assets of the trust

 - Trustee receives trust assets from the settlor and manages them for the benefit of the third party